5mehulhelp5/reactmagento2/README.md

-React-Luma Module is a Faster and Free Open-Source Hyva Alternative.
+The React-Luma Module is a Faster and Free Open-Source Magento 2 Luma or another Theme Optimiser and Hyva Theme Alternative.
 Actually, you don’t even need to change the Theme.
 It works as a composer module to improve your existing theme without re-platforming to Hyva, or it can be used to improve Hyva.

 React-Luma is 20% faster than any M2 front-end, including Hyva, today!